About Celtic Classic

-The 25th Annual Celtic Classic is presented by Celtic Cultural Alliance, a 501(c)(3) non-profit organization dedicated to preserving and promoting the Celtic heritage through education, musical presentations, and traditional competitions in athletics, piping and dance.
+The 28th Annual Celtic Classic is presented by Celtic Cultural Alliance, a 501(c)(3) non-profit organization dedicated to preserving and promoting the Celtic heritage through education, musical presentations, and traditional competitions in athletics, piping and dance.
 The Celtic Classic is a celebration of Celtic culture and heritage.
 As a part of this celebration the following events and activities take place:

-Four stages of continuous entertainment featuring international, national and regional artists.
+Five stages of continuous entertainment featuring international, national and regional artists.

 The Celtic Classic Hours are:

 - Friday - 5:00 pm to 11:00 pm

 - Saturday - 9:30 am - 11:00 pm